Keep Your Customers Satisfied With These Top Restaurant Website Builders

 Squarespace is the best informational restaurant website builder, but what about ecommerce and online ordering capabilities?
 Well, we were pretty impressed!
 Squarespace may not have quite the same scope for inventory management, syncing, and customizing orders that Square Online does, but it still comes with a lot to offer.

 And as always, its beautiful restaurant templates can’t go without mention.
 Its best score was for design, but it scored well across the board – compare its scores below:

-Squarespace boasts some ace restaurant features, such as its built-in menu widget and online reservations system.
-Its online ordering feature is pretty neat, too, and you shouldn’t have any trouble managing orders.
+Squarespace boasts some ace restaurant features, such as its built-in menu widget and online reservations system, Squarespace Scheduling.
+Scheduling lets customers easily view your availability, book tables, and even make payments.
+Squarespace’s online ordering feature is pretty neat, too, and you shouldn’t have any trouble managing orders.

 Squarespace allows inventory updates based on your online orders, although you can only update whole menu items, rather than individual ingredients.
 This could mean a little more effort to work out how many ingredients you have left after a busy day.